 Results: The mean fibrinogen level in those without prior CVD (n=3791) was 319.6 with a 95% CI of 317.5-321.6.
 In contrast, the mean fibrinogen level in those with known CVD (n=1149) was 334.5 with a 95% CI of 330.1-338.8.
 The 14.9 unit increase in fibrinogen in those with prior CVD compared to those without known CVD would not be deemed unusual if the true population difference in mean fibrinogens was between 10.1 and 19.7 based on a 95% CI calculated allowing for unequal variances.
 The reported t-statistic is equal to -6.084.
 This observation is statistically significant (two-sided P = 1.45x10-9) at the 0.05 level; thus we can reject the null hypothesis that there is no difference in mean fibrinogen levels between those with known CVD and those without.

+10/10 points.
+Similar comments as above RE reporting details of coding in R and reporting the p-value as p<0.0001 instead of scientific notation.

 2d.
 The analysis presented in 2c could have been approximated using linear regression with robust standard errors (Huber-White sandwhich estimator).
 If performing a linear regression using robust standard errors, the slope estimate and 95% CI of the slope match up to the difference in means and the 95% CI for the difference in population means from the t-test allowing for unequal variances.
 The two tests differ on their calculated p-value, however, as the linear regression model with Huber-White estimates gives a p=1.26x10-9, while the t-test with unequal variances provides a p-value of 1.45x10-9.

+Good: 10/10 points.
+As the key notes, the 95% CIs won’t be exactly equal, but they do ‘match up’ in this case.

 2e.
 The t-test assuming equal variances is the superior test only when the variances between the two populations are actually equal (which happens very rarely).
 When the variances are not equal, then the t-test assuming equal variances is anti-conservative (estimates are too high and the inferences are too strong).
 Given this, I would have predicted a priori that the analyses in part c would find a weaker association (more conservative).
 This was the case, as both the t-test (decreased to -6.084 from -6.541) and p-value (increased to 1.45x 10-9 from 6.72x10-11) represented a weaker association.

+Good: 5/5 points.

 3.